 I went up to the roof for a little bit with Austin and Alan for a swim.
 No one was really up there other than a few random people.
 The super creepy thing happened actually.
 One of the girls up on the roof, who I didn’t know at all, took a picture of me with her iPhone and then sent it to me on Facebook a week or so later.
 I didn’t even know who the person was- creepy!
 This is a very good example of how to not to do life.

 The sunset that night was beautiful.
 Everyone was on their balcony having a smoke break or a drink.
 So many friends, such good vibes.
 I can’t even explain it, pretty much perfect for me, it’s always more fun to take photos of people when they are in the best moods.
 It translates through their face and onto the photograph.

-I didn’t take more than a handful of pictures, and only of the people I did know.
-I still felt guilty for being there.
+I didn’t take more than a handful of pictures, and only of the people, I did know.
+I still felt guilty about being there.
 Blink-182 was playing a short walk from the BBQ so I walked over there and watched them for a bit until it began raining.
 Back to the BBQ for a bit before heading to the hotel!

 We hung out for a bit at the hotel and had a few drinks.